abdullahejazjanjua/tinytorch/README.md

 | Test: mean loss | 0.143 | 0.205 |
 | Test: accuracy | 95.6% | 94.2% |

-## How to Read It

-Both runs show loss decreasing epoch over epoch and accuracy increasing; neither training curve is "broken."
-TinyTorch finishes an epoch in roughly two minutes early on and stabilizes near ~126 s per epoch later; PyTorch finishes most epochs in five to seven seconds on the same GPU.
-The ~20x total-time ratio is dominated by custom kernels without cuDNN-level fusion, explicit host/device staging in the Python training loop, and allocator behavior, not because TinyTorch magically does more floating-point work per epoch.
-The batch count is fixed.

-The final train loss is lower on TinyTorch and train accuracy is higher, while test accuracy is also slightly higher on TinyTorch on this split.
-These are single seeds / single runs without exhaustive sweeps; differences can come from initialization details, numerical ordering, data order (even with shuffle, the stacks are not bitwise identical), and subtle BN-free CNN differences between the twins.
-The point for this README is not that TinyTorch is a better learner, but that it does learn and lands in a ballpark that PyTorch also reaches, while being much slower per wall-clock epoch.
+TinyTorch shows lower final training loss and higher training accuracy on this split, while its test accuracy is also slightly higher.
+These results are from single seeds and runs without exhaustive sweeps; performance differences may stem from initialization details, numerical ordering, or data order, among other factors.
+Conversely, PyTorch trains the model approximately 20x faster because it utilizes highly optimized kernels.

----

 ## Layer micro-benchmarks (full table and interpretation)